 - The symptoms are not better explained by another psychiatric disorder

-Sufferers often go into a “trance-like” state where they become preoccupied by a real, imagined, or exaggerated imperfection which makes time appear to pass quickly.
-They can pick at pre- existing spots on their skin or create new lesions often leaving more visible scabbing than what was originally there.
-Often times, sufferers also use “tools” such as tweezers, nail clippers, and pins to pick at their skin to reach the goal of clearing the face of the imperfection.
-The need to pick at one’s skin creates anxiety that is alleviated when the picking has finished, but creates distress when the after effects become visible- thus creating a vicious cycle.
-The behavior can become so ingrained that sufferers do not even know that they are picking while taking part in another activity (ie, watching tv, reading) until someone tells them or they can feel the blood on their fingers.
+Sufferers often go into a “trance-like” state where they become preoccupied with a real, imagined, or exaggerated imperfection which makes time appear to pass quickly.
+They can pick at pre-existing spots on their skin or create new lesions often leaving more visible scabbing than what was originally there.
+Often times, sufferers also use “tools” such as tweezers, nail clippers, and pins to pick at their skin to reach the goal of clearing the skin of the imperfection.
+The need to pick at one’s skin creates anxiety that is alleviated when the picking has finished but creates distress when the after effects become visible- thus creating a vicious cycle.
+The behavior can become so ingrained that sufferers do not even know that they are picking while taking part in another activity (ie, watching tv, reading).

-One of the many psychological effects from having this disorder is low self-esteem, often associated with being shunned by peers and the fear of socializing due to appearance and negative attention sufferers may receive.
-This leads to embarrassment, which can spiral into social isolation as the sufferer may avoid situations where scars become visible to the public.
-It can affect the work place, school, and socializing with family and friends, especially if the disorder is kept a secret because it is a time consuming behavior and a lot of time is spent trying to hide the damage with clothing and/ or makeup.
+One of the many psychological effects of having this disorder is low self-esteem, often associated with being shunned by peers and the fear of socializing due to appearance and negative attention those who pick their skin may receive.
+This leads to embarrassment, which can spiral into social isolation as the person may avoid situations where scars become visible to the public.
+It can affect the workplace, school, and socializing with family and friends, especially if the disorder is kept a secret because it is a time-consuming behavior with a lot of time spent trying to hide the damage with clothing and/ or makeup.

-Quite often, Dermatillomania can share a dual diagnosis with either Obsessive Compulsive Disorder (OCD), depression, anxiety disorders, personality disorders, ADHD, or Body Dysmorphic Disorder.
-Most sufferers with this disorder believe that they are the only ones suffering with it as it is not widely known to the public or even the medical field; this is the reason that many people seeking treatment become discouraged.
+Excoriation disorder can be a co-morbidity with other mental health conditions, including obsessive-compulsive disorder (OCD), depression, anxiety disorders, personality disorders, ADHD, and body dysmorphic disorder.
+Many sufferers with this disorder believe that they are the only ones with this as it is still not widely known to the public or within the medical field.